 Keeping Ears Healthy

+Ears clean themselves automatically.
 Your ear canal is lined with skin.
 New skin cells grow from the centre of your eardrum outwards.
-Dead skin cells move along the ear canal – forming a glacier like protective layer called keratin.
+Dead skin cells move along the ear canal forming a glacier like protective layer called keratin.
 Fresh drops of wax spread over the ear canal, making the layer waterproof, naturally antibacterial and anti-fungal.
-Wax is made only in the outer ear canal – it forms a mound that keeps out water drops, insects and dust.
+Wax is made only in the outer ear canal.
+It forms a mound that keeps out water drops, insects and dust.

 The wax dissolves the dead skin, creating what we all know as ear wax – a mixture of wax, dead skin and hairs.
 It takes six months for the skin cells that are made today to move to the outside edge of the ear – automatic cleaning!
 Just like a conveyor belt.